depau/3dprint-wiki/wiki/hardware/stepper-drivers.md

 However, when configured over UART or SPI, they offer advanced functionality.
 The trim-port can also be disabled in order to tune the current more precisely, programmatically.

+UART/SPI configuration is usually performed externally with additional hardware and software.
+However, some  boards like the SKR 1.3 and 1.4 have the internal wiring to allow for configuration through the firmware.

+The STALL pin (for StallGuard/sensorless homing) is also internally connected to the respective endstop pin.
+This is why the board manual suggests to clip it off if you're not planning to use the feature.

 ### TMC2130

 Maybe a little outdated, but these were the first Trinamic driver with StallGuard support.